Sienci-Labs/Resources/gsender/gs-additional-features.md

 ![](/_images/_gsender/_features/_spinlaser/gs_fe_sp_onoff-config.gif){.aligncenter .size-full}

-**Laser Mode** is very similar, allowing for On/Off control, a slider for setting the laser power during manual control, and a 'Laser Test' button.
+'**Laser Mode**' is very similar, allowing for On/Off control, a slider for setting the laser power during manual control, and a 'Laser Test' button.
 The laser testing function is handy when troubleshooting your laser setup or for other sorts of locating and alignment because it only enables the laser for a short time before turning it back off again.
 Though this is much safer than regular on/off control, we still highly advise that you have you have a hand on a kill switch or E-stop during testing or control of either Laser or Spindle modes so that in case something goes wrong with your computer or the program they can still be safely deactivated.

 ![](/_images/_gsender/_features/_spinlaser/gs_fe_sp_turnonlaser.gif){.aligncenter .size-full}